aaronbloomfield/slp/docs/rubyrails-deployment.md

 -------------------

 1. Check /etc/apache2/mods-available/passenger.conf.
 The `PassengerDefaultRuby` line should be using `/usr/bin/ruby`, which means (assuming the previous section was completed successfully) that Passenger is using Ruby 2.1.2.
-2. In /etc/apache2/sites-available/passenger.conf, add `PassengerDefaultUser www-data` as the last line inside the IfModule clause.
+2. In /etc/apache2/sites-available/passenger.conf, add `PassengerDefaultUser www-data` as the last line inside the `<IfModule>` clause.
-3. Ensure passenger is enabled for apache: `sudo a2enmod passenger` (although it might already be enabled).
+3. Ensure passenger is enabled for apache: `sudo a2enmod passenger` (it might already be enabled).
 We will restart the web server shortly.
 4. Create a new Ruby app in a local direction via `rails new myapp`, or similar; see the [Ruby on Rails getting started](rubyrails-getting-started.html) ([md](rubyrails-getting-started.md)) page for how to configure Ruby and Rails in a user directory.
 You will need to configure the database and set the secret\_key\_base values.
 5. Edit your /etc/apache2/sites-available/000-default.conf file, and add the following lines.
-Here, `/home/rails/myapp` is where the Rails app is installed, and `/rails/railstest` is the URL for the Rails app (specifically, it will be at http://server/rails/railstest).
-In this example, all the rails apps are kept in a rails/ directory, but that need not be the case.
+Here, `/home/rails/myapp` is where the Rails app is installed on the local file system, and `/rails/railstest` is the URL for the Rails app (specifically, it will be at http://server/rails/railstest).
+In this example, all the rails apps are kept in a `rails/` directory (and that directory was in the HTML document root, which is likely `/var/www/html/`), but that need not be the case.
+The lines to add to 000-default.conf:
 ```
 RailsEnv development
 RailsBaseURI /rails/railstest